 Learn more about Leave No Trace and other ways to get involved.

 In addition to the Leave No Trace Principles, below are some tips to ensure enjoyment and safety:

-1. If the park requires that dogs be leashed, please leash your dog.
+- If the park requires that dogs be on the lead, please secure your dog.

-2. When parking at a trailhead in a neighborhood, please respect residents and don’t block driveways.
+- When parking at a trail starting point in a neighbourhood, please respect residents and don’t block driveways.

-4. Stay on the designated trail.
-Hiking or biking off-trail can damage natural resources.
+- Stay on the designated trail.
+Walking or cycling off-trail can damage natural resources.

 Preparation is the key to enjoying the outdoors safely.
 Below are some tips to make sure you show up prepared: